Clinelly/CI_PP1_IDG/README.md

 * To check to see if there are any new reviews.
 * To be informed if the service provider is continuing to trade.

+## Features

+### Existing Features

+**Logo**

+The Logo in the top left of the page is an important advertisment of the company to the users.
+It is repeated across all the pages in a uniform location.

+**Navigation Bar**

+Located in the top left of the Home, Services, Gallery and Contact pages, the bar provides users with the ability to efficently navigate the site to browse for relevent content.
+It also allows users to navigate backwards through the site without having to use the browser-based back button or keyboard shortcuts.

+**Main Image**

+The main images provide users with a visual representation of the type of services that IDG offers.
+This can reassure users that they are on the relevant website if they require a utilities service.

+**About Us**

+A small paragraph that describes IDG.
+It provides users with information about IDG, the services it provides and the location it operates in.

+**Reviews**

+A number of positive reviews taken from IDG's Facebook page, providing users with real feedback from other users who have used IDG's services.

+**Media Links**

+Featured at the bottom of the page, throughout the website, a series of images provide users to iwth links to external websites for their own research.
+ * Facebook: A link to IDG's Facebook page, featuring more reviews, pictures and updates.
+ * Email: Opens up a 'mail:to' link, direct to IDG's email account.
+ * Phone: Opens up a 'tel:' link to IDG's phone number - ideal for emergency users.
+ * Checkatrade: Opens up a link to IDG's Check'a'trade webpage.

+ **Services**